rdk-i/Rflix-User-Center/README.md

 ### Environment Variables

 See `.env.example` for all available configuration options.
+The Setup Wizard will automatically generate a `.env` file for you.

 ### Captcha Configuration